imjvdn/SwiftUI-TodoList/README.md

    - Includes unit tests and UI tests
    - Ready for further development and App Store submission
    - **NEW**: Now works with the default CoreData model without requiring manual setup
+   - **NEW**: Added "Clear All Tasks" feature for easy data management

 ## ✨ Key Features